Character Bios

 Siôn

 Whilst Siôn is confident, he isn’t as adept at defending himself as David is.
 An amiable and empathetic person, he always strives to put himself in the shoes of others.
 He enjoys hiking, weight-lifting and yoga.
-Similarly to David, he is not completely sceptical of the paranormal, but is wary of unscrupulous people taking advantage of others for monetary gain.
+Like David, he is not completely sceptical of the paranormal, but is wary of unscrupulous people taking advantage of others for monetary gain.

 Gwyn